brawer/wikidata-qrank/doc/design.md

-Ocean](https://www.digitalocean.com/) whose block storage is [based on](https://www.digitalocean.com/blog/why-we-chose-ceph-to-build-block-storage/) the open-source [Ceph](https://ceph.io/) system, we could read and write files from Ceph-mounted volumes at 200 MBit/s, roughly 20 times faster (on hardware that is probably similar to Wikimedia's).
-Although Wikimedia is already using Ceph for parts of its infrastructure, the data dumps (which are the input to `qrank-builder`) can currently only be read over NFS.
-Likewise, Toolforge is currently mounting a tool's private data via NFS, which equally limits the throughput on intermediate files to merely 5 MBit/s.
-If and when the Wikimedia Cloud has modernized the software for its storage infrastructure, it may be worth trying to remove the compression of intermediate files in `qrank-builder`, or to reduce the compression level.
+Ocean](https://www.digitalocean.com/) whose block storage is [based on](https://www.digitalocean.com/blog/why-we-chose-ceph-to-build-block-storage/) the open-source [Ceph](https://ceph.io/) system, we could read and write files from Ceph-mounted volumes at up to 200 MBit/s, roughly 40 times faster on probably comparable hardware.
+Although Wikimedia has started to modernize its storage infrastructure, the data dumps, which are the input to the QRank build pipeline, can still only be accessed over NFS (or an HTTP server that seems subject to similar levels of throttling).
+Likewise, Toolforge is currently mounting a tool's private data directory via NFS, again slowing down access to 5 MBit/s.
+If and when the Wikimedia Cloud has moved on from NFS to more scalable storage, it may be worth trying to remove the compression of intermediate files in `qrank-builder`, or to reduce the compression level.

 ## Future work